VaibhavTiw/VaibhavTiw/README.md

 ## 🚀 About Me:
 Hey there!
-I'm Vaibhav Tiwari, currently a final-year Computer Science and Engineering student at KIIT Bhubaneshwar.
-Having a passion for exploring and learning new technologies, constantly seeking to expand my knowledge and skills. <br>
+I'm Vaibhav Tiwari, Having a passion for exploring and learning new technologies, constantly seeking to expand my knowledge and skills. <br>

 ### What I'm Currently Learning:
 Backend Technologies: Delving into server-side programming, APIs, and databases. <br>